ThatLinuxGuyYouKnow/doors-of-sauron/README.md

 # doors-of-sauron
-A fun take on the Monty Hall problem, written in Golang
+A fun take on the Monty Hall problem, written in Golang.

 # The Monty Hall problem